SkylerRiggle/onboard/README.md

 ``` # UPDATE: .adonisrc.json { commands += "@adonisjs/lucid/build/commands" } ```<br />
 ``` # UPDATE: .adonisrc.json { providers += "@adonisjs/lucid" } ```
     7. When prompted, select the PostgreSQL database driver option
+    8. Using the command line terminal, exit back into the *onboard-program* folder
-6. Finally, create your initial project commit by doing the following:
+1. Finally, create your initial project commit by doing the following:
     1. Enter the command ``` git add -A ```
     2. Enter the command ``` git commit -m "Initial Commit" ```
     3. Enter the command ``` git push -u origin main ```
-7. From here on you can do the following to push changes to your repository:
+2. From here on you can do the following to push changes to your repository:
     1. Enter the command ``` git add -A ```
     2. Enter the command ``` git commit -m "COMMIT_MESSAGE" ``` where *COMMIT_MESSAGE* is a descriptive tag for your changes
     3. Enter the command ``` git push ```